While you can’t get pregnant from oral sex, it doesn’t mean that oral sex is a no-risk situation.

 Here’s why and how you should protect yourself and your sexual partner during oral sex.

-In Australia, the most common STI that can be passed during oral sex is herpes.
-You may not realise that the cold sores you get on your mouth from time to time are actually Herpes Simplex Virus type 1 (HSV 1).
-Almost half of genital herpes is caused by HSV 1, passed during oral sex.
+In Australia, the most common STI passed through oral sex is herpes.
+You may not realise it, but those cold sores you get on your mouth every once in awhile are actually caused by Herpes Simplex Virus type 1 (HSV 1).
+Almost half of genital herpes is caused by HSV 1, passed from the mouth to the genitals during oral sex.

-It’s extremely unlikely that HIV would be passed during oral sex.
+It’s very unlikely that HIV would be passed through oral sex.